Community

 “Animal Stories: Non-Human Animals in the Arts of the Americas”

-From 2025 to 2030, I will be participating in a multi-year project led by Dr. Jenn Marshall (Professor and Chair of Art History, University of Minnesota-Twin Cities; 2025 Tyson Scholar for Graduate Mentorship and Collaborative Initiatives, Crystal Bridges Museum of American Art).
-This initiative consists of a cohort of scholars who will meet over the course of several years for creative brainstorming and collective experimentation around the theme of “Animal Stories.”
-The project will ultimately culminate in a publication of an anthology of creative nonfiction essays and short stories.
+From 2025 to 2030, I am participating in a multi-year project led by Dr. Jenn Marshall (Professor and Chair of Art History, University of Minnesota-Twin Cities; 2025 Tyson Scholar for Graduate Mentorship and Collaborative Initiatives, Crystal Bridges Museum of American Art).
+This initiative consists of a cohort of scholars who meet over the course of several years for creative brainstorming and collective experimentation around the theme of “Animal Stories.”
+The project will ultimately culminate in a published anthology of creative nonfiction essays and short stories.

 “ ‘Animal Stories’ invites work that considers the expansive role that non-human animals have played in the art and aesthetics of the American hemisphere.
 Animals provide artists with subject matter, inspiration, companionship, and art supplies; they also practice their own creativity and contribute aesthetics to ecosystems.
 Animals are everywhere in the history of art and visual/ material culture.
 Their wiry whiskers, shiny claws, glossy pelts show up everywhere in paintings and sculptures.
 Parents know they can easily occupy children at art museums with the off-hand instruction: ‘just look for the dogs.’
 Animals themselves are often artworks.
 Any visitor to a state fair appreciates how the bodies of livestock are the result of creative genetic modeling.
 Animals also sometimes make art, whether zoo-bound primates, pufferfish on the ocean floor, or bowerbirds in their scavenger-made sculpture parks.
 Then, too, non-human creatures contribute raw materials to art-making.
 Chicken eggs and animal fats are crucial to pigment making and the production of photographic papers.
 Weasels give their hair to paintbrushes and elephants their tusks to scrimshaw.
 Finally non-human animals--variously experienced as relatives, companions, captives, and aggressors--also look back.
 If John Berger famously asked, ‘Why Look at Animals?’ a reciprocal interrogative might consider what they see when they look at our human-made visual and material world.”